ADMINISTRATION - Part 1

 FACULTY & STAFF - Part 2

 Faculty and Academic Staff Responsibilities, Faculty and Academic Staff Privileges, Policy Statements

 Faculty Handbook, Academic Staff Constitution, Academic Staff Bylaws

 Article IV: Composition of Academic Staff Senate

 Section 1: Academic Staff Representatives

 The Academic Staff Senate shall have a total of nine academic staff representatives.
 One member will be elected from each of the five service areas (see Part I, Article I of the Academic Staff Bylaws for service area designations).
-The four remaining positions will be elected as at-large representatives.
+The four remaining positions will be elected as one at-large instructional staff representative and three at-large non-instructional staff representatives.

 Section 2: Limit on Number of Representatives

 No service area will be permitted to have more than two representatives serving at one time.

 Each representative of the Academic Staff Senate shall be elected to a two-year term of office, with terms commencing at the beginning of August following a regular election.
 (See Part II, Article V, Section 7 of these Bylaws for rules concerning special elections.)
 No more than five out of nine senators can be up for reelection in one year.
 Four representatives will be elected from two of the five service areas and two at-large representatives.
 Five representatives will be elected the opposite years, from three of the five service areas and two at-large representatives.